danielpmorton/pyastrobee/readme.md

 - [ ] If there is a need for multiple bullet clients in the future, add the "sim" parameters back in from dedo

 ### Done:
+- [X] Update the pose controller to use the new quaternion heading function
 - [X] Fix the orientation issue in `load_rigid_object` and `load_deformable_object`
 - [X] Move info about working with the NASA ROS sim out of "Assorted Notes" and into its own page in docs
 - [X] Make a URDF with a rigid cargo bag attached to the Astrobee gripper